stdlib-js/stdlib/PRIVACY.md

 ## Links to Other Websites

 The project may contain links to other websites.
 Any personal information you provide on the linked pages is provided directly to that third party and is subject to that third party's privacy policy.
 Except as described above, we are not responsible for the content or privacy and security practices and policies of websites to which we link.
 Links from the project to third parties or to other sites are provided for your convenience.
 We encourage you to learn about their privacy and security practices and policies before providing them with personal information.

+## Data Storage

+The project uses third-party vendors and hosting partners, such as Linode and Amazon, for hardware, software, networking, storage, and related technology needed to support the project.

+## Data Security

+The website uses encryption (HTTPS/TLS) to protect transmitted data.
+However, no Internet data transmission is completely secure, and, thus, security is not guaranteed.
+You use the project and its Services at your own risk, and you are responsible for taking reasonable security measures.

 ## Jurisdiction